 My contention that what makes fiction good or bad literature has nothing to do with genre (including regionalism, romance, westerns, as well as science fiction and fantasy).
 It has nothing to do with whether or not life is portrayed as “real” or “fantastical.”
 After all, the tension between what is real and what is unreal is inherent in “real life.”
 Some good fantastical literature can be recognized by how well it employs that inherent tension, such as the work of Karen Russell an Aimee Bender.
 I allow my students to write whatever they want to write, and I encourage experimentation, but inevitably, the question arises, what is good literature and how do we steer our students toward it?

-2) they push deeper into the incomprehensible aspects of life
+It pushes deeper into the incomprehensible aspects of life.

-7) Their structure is inherently congruent with the content
+Its structure is inherently congruent with the content.

 But this is not something you should ever think about when writing a rough draft.
 Save these thoughts for the end of the writing process.